 - In a medium mixing bowl, whisk together the flour, baking powder, salt, and sugar.

-- In a liquid measuring cup, measure out the strawberry puree and add stir in the egg, milk and vanilla extract.
-Fold the liquid ingredients and the melted butter into the dry ingredients until no dry streaks remain.
+- In a liquid measuring cup, measure out the strawberry puree.
+Add the egg, milk, and vanilla.
+Fold the liquid ingredients, along with the melted butter, into the dry ingredients until no dry streaks remain.

 - Using a cookie scoop or spoon, pour the batter into the cupcake liners about two-thirds full.